OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 Attach a debugger to the running process.
 This should either fail, or the app should terminate or misbehave when the debugger has been detected.
 For example, if ptrace(PT_DENY_ATTACH) has been called, gdb will crash with a segmentation fault:

-Note that some anti-debugging implementations respond in a stealthy way so that changes in behaviour are not immediately apparent.
+Note that some anti-debugging implementations respond in a stealthy way so that changes in behavior are not immediately apparent.
 For example, a soft token app might not visibly respond when a debugger is detected, but instead secretly alter the state of an internal variable so that an incorrect OTP is generated at a later point.
 Make sure to run through the complete workflow to determine if attaching the debugger causes a crash or malfunction.

 #### Remediation